Ru

 The Potentiometer Diagram/ Symbol

-In a circuit diagram, the symbol for a potentiometer is usually represented as a resistor with an arrow.
-This symbol consists of two parts: a rectangular or jagged line representing a fixed resistance element, and a diagonal arrow that intersects the resistance element.
+In a circuit diagram, the potentiometer’s symbol r is usually represented as a resistor with an arrow.
+The potentiometer symbol consists of two parts: a rectangular or jagged line representing a fixed resistance element, and a diagonal arrow that intersects the resistance element.
 The two terminals of the resistance element are connected with two fixed terminals, representing the poles of the potentiometer, and the arrow points to a certain position of the resistance element, indicating the sliding contact of the potentiometer.

 The Potentiometer Formula